AkhilSharma90/Akhil-Tutorials-Website/content/docs/keras/keras/evaluation_and_prediction.md

 ---
-title: "4.
-Model evaludation and prediction in keras"
+title: "Model evaludation and prediction in keras(Advanced)"
 description: "Learn about model evaluation and prediction in keras."
 icon: "K"
 draft: false